arielycliu/job-scraper/README.md

 # Flask Job Board and Web Scraper 🖥️🖱️
 ---

-Scraps from various job postings, and presents the jobs to the user as a dynamic Flask website or a downloadable csv file.
+Pulls results from various job postings, and presents the jobs to the user as a dynamic Flask website or a downloadable csv file.

 ## 💼 Inspiration
 Recently, I've been applying to a lot of internships and I wanted to do a web scraping project.